A diverse group of people discussing a book in a library.

 Professional Development

-As a doctoral student, you develop professional teaching and research skills by assisting with the teaching of graduate courses or clinical practica, and by participating in faculty research projects.
+As a doctoral student, you have the opportunity to develop professional teaching and research skills by assisting with the teaching of graduate courses or clinical practica, and by participating in faculty research projects.
 In addition, you gain experience presenting scholarly papers at a variety of professional conferences and submitting academic articles to peer-reviewed journals.

 Additional Information